 - A collaborator: You've worked with people with different backgrounds, and from different fields and lived experiences; you're able to communicate on environmental science.

 - Tech savvy: You thrive working in a remote work environment and are comfortable using different communication platforms regularly to interact with the team (Slack, Zoom, Google Drive, etc.); you are excited to learn new programs and share about technology and monitoring in the context of advocacy.

 - Self-directed: You work successfully with minimal supervision.
 You can organize work, set and meet your own internal milestones, and communicate regularly and often when help is required.

 To submit your application, please complete the Research Curation Fellow Application form to tell us more about your experience and share your resume.
+The Land Research Curation Fellowship has been filled.
 All instructions are within the application form.
-If you have any questions, please reach out to us at email@example.com and include Research Curation Fellow in your subject line.
+If you have any questions, please reach out to us at firstname.lastname@example.org and include Research Curation Fellow in your subject line.
 No phone calls, please.

 This Fellowship will be hosted through Public Lab.
 Public Lab is committed to a diverse, multicultural work environment and we strive for our team members to reflect the lived experiences and diversity of our global community.
 We encourage people with different ability sets, people of color, and people of diverse sexual orientations, gender expressions, and identities to apply.